jjrom/resto/README.md

 * [ESA's Forestry Thematic Exploitation Platform](https://github.com/cgi-eoss/ftep)

 If you plan to use resto and would like to have your project added to this list, feel free to send an email to jerome[dot]gasperi[at]gmail[dot]com

-## Looking for support ?

-resto have been supported and maintened by multiple private companies in the frame of different projects.

 Official support is provided by [jeobrowser](https://jeobrowser.com)